Skip to Content

 Deep conditioning suits most damaged, textured, and even dry hair types.
 However, it doesn’t suit people with thin, oily hair as it can be heavy on these types of hair.

-It is also not recommended to deep condition after coloring your hair as doing so may cause your hair color to fade or become uneven.
+It is also not recommended to leave your hair in a deep condition after coloring it, as doing so may cause your hair color to fade or become uneven.

 The Takeaway

-Use a hot oil treatment to improve color-treated, frizzy, and brittle hair.
+A hot oil treatment improves color-treated, frizzy, and brittle hair.
 If your hair is textured or damaged, deep conditioning is the way to go.
 That said, both work perfectly on moisturizing dry hair.

 3. Duration of Effectiveness

 Hot oil treatment results are long-term.
-It can increase your hair’s softness, thickness, and overall health over time due to its high nutritive value.
+It can increase your hair’s softness, thickness, and overall health over time due to its high nutritional value.

 Deep conditioning results are relatively short-run.
 It helps make your hair softer and smoother temporarily.
 So, you need to use it continuously to maintain the desired results.